• Jump to main content

 Fundamental rights are enshrined in the Dutch Constitution and international human rights treaties.
 When it comes to deploying technology, several other legal frameworks are also important, including:

-• The General Data Protection Regulation (GDPR), which contains extensive provisions for organisations on collecting, processing, storing, and managing personal data.
-The rules apply to all organisations that process personal data of individuals in the European Union, regardless of whether those organisations are based in the EU or outside.
+• The General Data Protection Regulation (GDPR) contains extensive provisions for organisations regarding the collection, processing, storage, and management of personal data.
+The rules apply to all organisations that process the personal data of individuals in the European Union, regardless of whether they are based in the EU or outside it.

-• The Digital Services Act (DSA), which regulates the obligations of digital services, including digital platforms and marketplaces, that act as intermediaries connecting consumers with goods, services, and content.
+• The Digital Services Act (DSA) regulates the obligations of digital services, including digital platforms and marketplaces, that act as intermediaries connecting consumers with goods, services, and content.

-• The AI Act, the first AI law in the world, contains rules for the use of artificial intelligence in the EU.
+• The AI Act, the world’s first AI law, contains rules governing the use of artificial intelligence in the EU.
 The regulation uses a risk-based approach – the greater the risks of an AI to fundamental rights, the stricter the requirements for the AI.

-Additional policy is being developed on various themes, such as children’s rights in the digital world.
-The aim of the policy is to develop instruments to safeguard the rights of children in the digital world, in addition to legislation such as the GDPR, DSA, and the European Directive on Audiovisual Media Services.
+An additional policy is being developed on various themes, including children’s rights in the digital world.
+The policy aims to create tools to protect children’s rights in the digital environment, beyond legislation such as the GDPR, DSA, and the European Directive on Audiovisual Media Services.
 For example:

-• The Code for Children’s Rights is a tool that helps developers of online services embed children’s rights in the design of an online service or product.
+• The Code for Children’s Rights is a tool that helps developers embed children’s rights into the design of online services and products.
 The code provides design principles.

-• The Children’s Rights Impact Assessment (CRIA) helps organisations develop online products or services for children to identify opportunities and risks of the product or service and mitigate risks.
+• The Children’s Rights Impact Assessment (CRIA) helps organisations develop online products or services for children to identify opportunities and risks, and mitigate them.

 • Youth Council on Digitalisation: In 2023, the Ministry of the Interior and Kingdom Relations, in collaboration with UNICEF, established the Youth Council on Digitalisation.
 This council advises the State Secretary of BZK four times a year on the opportunities and risks associated with digitalisation for children and young people.

 In addition, digital commons are promoted.
-These include open-source software and hardware, open data, as well as open educational materials and open standards.
-Digital public goods offer a means for the government to promote alternatives and become more independent from non-value-driven providers.
+These include open-source software and hardware, open data, open educational materials, and open standards.
+Digital public goods offer the government a means to promote alternatives and reduce its dependence on non-value-driven providers.
 They are part of the digital infrastructure that is not solely in the hands of market parties.
 Generating public value is central here.
-Values-driven alternatives are important in a digitalising society, especially where private service providers fail to safeguard public values.
+Values-driven alternatives are essential in a digitalising society, especially where private service providers fail to safeguard public values.
 Digital commons have a democratic and open nature, providing a structure in which public values, democratic decision-making, and (technological) sovereignty are central.

 International

 The rules for technologies are mainly determined in the international arena.
-That’s why it’s important to promote and assert the Netherlands’ positions and policies in international forums.
-The Netherlands participates in committees of the Council of Europe on human rights and digitalisation and various working groups within the European Commission.
+That’s why it’s essential to promote and assert the Netherlands’ positions and policies in international forums.
+The Netherlands participates in the Council of Europe’s human rights and digitalisation committees, as well as in various working groups within the European Commission.

 Share this post